perseusrealdeal/PerseusDarkMode/README.md

 `Case: Via System`

-Each time when system calls traitCollectionDidChange method, it happens if user taggled Dark Mode in Settings app, Dark Mode recalculated automatically.
+Each time when system calls traitCollectionDidChange method, it happens if user taggled Dark Mode in Settings app, Dark Mode is recalculated automatically.

 ```swift
 public class UIWindowAdaptable: UIWindow